oroinc/documentation/backend/entities/extend-entities/multi-target-associations.rst

 * extensions for the entity config dumper, the entity generator.
 These extensions instruct the Oro EntityExtendBundle on how to generate Doctrine mapping and PHP code for your association.

 * migrations.
-This extension will add your association using migration scripts (see |Create an Extensions for Database Structure Migrations| for more details).
+This extension will add your association using migration scripts (see :ref:`Create an Extensions for Database Structure Migrations <backend-entities-migrations-create-extensions>` for more details).

 The following examples show how you can do it: